KartikTalwar/gmail.js/README.md

 Simple:
   - action - the name of the new DOM observer
   - class - the class of an inserted DOM element that identifies that this action should be triggered
-  - parent - optional - if specified, this observer will be registered as a sub_observer for the specified parent (meaning it will only be checked for if the parent observer has something bound to it, and has been triggered).

 Complex:
   - action - the name of the new DOM observer